A Treatise on Differential Geometry and its role in Relativity Theory: Multilinear mapping of vectors and covectors : Tensors

 The idea of linear map from vectors to real numbers can be extended by introducing a multilinear map ($T$) from a collection of covectors and vectors to $\mathbb{R}$:

-Here multilinear mapping $T$ operates linearly on each vector and covector in the above cartesian product.
+Here multilinear mapping $T$ operates linearly on each vector and covector in the above Cartesian product.
 This multilinear mapping on a class of covectors and vectors to give a real number is called a tensor.
 In the above, $T$ is a ($r$, $s$)-type tensor or a tensor of rank ($r$, $s$).
 For example, if $T$ is a (2,2) tensor then the real number assigned by it with arguments $w$, $\eta$, $V$, $W$ is denoted by $T$($w$,$\eta$,$V$,$W$) and is called the value of the tensor with these arguments.
 Due to linearity of $T$ on its arguments, we have

 A ($r$, $s$)-tensor field is a rule giving a ($r$, $s$)-tensor at each point.
-The linearity property of tensors is easily extendable to tensor fields, except that the numbers $a$,$b$,$c$ and $d$ in Eq. (\ref{1.14}) may have different values at each point.\\\\ In particular, a vector is a (1,0) tensor and a (0,1) tensor is a one-form.
+The linearity property of tensors is easily extendable to tensor fields, except that the numbers $a$, $b$, $c$ and $d$ in Eq. (\ref{1.14}) may have different values at each point.\\

+In particular, a vector is a (1,0) tensor and a (0,1) tensor is a one-form.
 By convention, a (0,0)-tensor is termed as a scalar function.
 Note that for a (1,1) tensor $T$, $T$($w$,$V$) is a real number but for fixed $w$, $T$($w$;~$\cdot$) can be viewed as a one-form since it needs one vector as argument to give a real number.
 Similarly, $T$($\cdot$~;$V$) is a vector as operated on a one-form gives a scalar.
 Therefore, a (1,1)-tensor can be thought of as a linear vector valued function of vectors or a linear form-valued function of one-forms.
-This type of interpretation is possible for tensors of any order.\\\\ Moreover, the collection of all ($r$, $s$)-tensors at a point forms a vector space.
+This type of interpretation is possible for tensors of any order.\\

+Moreover, the collection of all ($r$, $s$)-tensors at a point forms a vector space.
 In a particular basis, the addition of two ($r$, $s$)-tensors means the addition of the corresponding components and scalar multiplication is nothing but multiplication of the components by the scalars.
 But to construct a basis of the above vector space, we shall have to introduce a new operation known as the tensor product (or outer product).
 Suppose $A$ is a ($r$, $s$)-tensor and $B$ is a ($t$, $u$)-tensor, then their tensor product is denoted by $A\otimes B$ and is a ($r+t$, $s+u$)-tensor, defined as

 (Note that the index in $w^{(i)}$ or $V^{(k)}$ is to label the covector or the vector, but not their components).
 Thus the tensor product means the successive operation of the tensors $A$ and $B$ on the appropriate set of dual vectors and vectors and then multiplication of the corresponding numbers.
 So it is clear that in general this tensor product is not commutative, \textit{i.e.},